Social Security is confusing, to say the least. This guide tells you how Social Security benefits are calculated and how to maximize your benefits.

-It’s no surprise that this government-run system is pretty complicated and jargony.
-But the complication of the Social Security system shouldn’t overshadow the fact that future retirees need to understand how benefits are calculated and the intricacies of drawing on Social Security during retirement.
+For most Americans, Social Security is a big piece of your retirement plan.
+This government-run system is pretty complicated and jargony.
+Yet future retirees need to understand how benefits are calculated and the intricacies of drawing on Social Security during retirement.

 Let’s start with the most complex part of Social Security: how benefits are calculated.

 If you know much about Social Security, you probably know that it’s not hard to qualify for benefits.
 Because the Social Security program was set up to help lower-income workers during and after the Great Depression, the bar to qualify for Social Security is set fairly low.